 Step 6: Action the customer support ticket.

 Using the information you have gathered from the customer support ticket, decide on a best plan of action.
 For more information on customer support ticket best practices, check out this tactical article.
-Every time the customer or ClickBank Vendors or Clerks make changes to a ticket, both the customer and the vendor are informed via email.
+Every time the customer or ClickBank user make changes to a ticket, both the customer and the vendor are informed via email.

 ClickTip: When actioning a ticket, you must enter a minimum of 6 characters into the "Comments" section to complete the procedure.